omicronapps/AdPlugDB/README.md

 - 1.1.0 Support for quick listings and for hiding invalid files from list
 - 1.2.0 Extended sort options
 - 1.3.0 Added support for retrieving playlists and random shuffle
+- 1.4.0 Add search and rename functions, bug fixes, change to Apache License Version 2.0

 ## License

-AdPlugDb is licensed under [GNU LESSER GENERAL PUBLIC LICENSE](LICENSE).
+AdPlugDb is licensed under [Apache License Version 2.0](LICENSE).